Faylfire/fire-cart-multi/README.md

 ### Bug Fixes:
 - 7/11/2024 When in straight down list format: deleting a list item breaks the fixed width of the list item: Fixed, item will retain proper width
+- 7/28/2024 Fixed display issue on mobile when changing orientation from landscape to portrait using an updated meta tag with maximum-scale=1, user-scalable=no.

 Quick start: